-What are Electrical Drives?
-Working & Operation of AC Drives
+What are Electrical AC Drives?
+Classification of AC Drives and VFD

 Electrical drives are integral part of industrial and automation processes, particularly where precise control of speed of the motor is the prime requirement.
 In addition, all modern electric trains or locomotive systems have been powered by electrical drives.
 Robotics is another major area where adjustable speed drives offer precise speed and position control.